AntaresMugisho/PyBladeDocs/docs/6-displaying-data.md

 #### Accessing Dictionary Keys

-If `user` is a dictionary with a key `email`, you can access it like this:
+If a variable `user` is a dictionary with a key `email`, you can access it like this:

 ```html
 <p>Your email: {{ user.get('email') }}</p>